Family Nurse Practitioner Track

 We want our program to be the right fit for you.
 Reach out to us if you’d like to schedule a visit or even sit in on one of our classes: pharmacology, advanced assessment, pathophysiology or reproductive health.

-More than 96% of Spalding MSN graduates pass their board certification on the first try–a pass rate greater than the national average.
+More than 96% of Spalding MSN graduates pass their board certification–a pass rate greater than the national average.

 Employment of advanced practice nurse practitioners is predicted to grow 31 percent through 2022.